kjs452/Evolve5Sims/dumsim/README.md

 	The simulation is: 800x800, oval with hand drawn barriers.
 		One Strain based off of 'Default'.
 Non-agressive eat mode.
 		No interrupts are being used.
 Lots of energy.
 High population.
+		The organisms begin with the standard seed program seed.kf.

 	dumsim0.txt			very beginning before any steps executed.